 April 1, 2018 to March 31, 2023

-A Partnership to ensure the safe, long-term, and economically-viable offshore storage of carbon in the Gulf of Mexico region
+The goal of the GoMCarb Partnership is to ensure the safe, long-term, and economically-viable offshore storage of carbon in the Gulf of Mexico region

-GoMCarb and a concurrent partnership led by SECARB will focus on the assessment of offshore (sub-seafloor) geologic carbon storage beneath the Gulf of Mexico.
+GoMCarb and a concurrent partnership led by SECARB focuses on the assessment of offshore (sub-seafloor) geologic carbon storage beneath the Gulf of Mexico.
 The offshore region provides unique challenges to carbon storage, but also unique opportunities.

 The GoMCarb partnership compiles data and expertise in the region, integrating academic research institutions, government entities, and industry affiliates to address knowledge gaps, regulatory issues, infrastructure requirements, and geologic and engineering technical challenges of storing carbon dioxide (CO2), a greenhouse gas emitted to the atmosphere during energy production.
 While carbon capture and storage (or CCS) has been researched for almost 20 years, only recently have the opportunities and advantages of offshore storage a kilometer or more beneath the seafloor of the Gulf of Mexico been identified.